 A Sustainability Appraisal is an assessment process which seeks to predict and assess the economic, social and environmental effects which are likely to arise from a strategy, plan or programme - in this case the AAP and its Masterplan for the regeneration of Cinderford Northern Quarter.
-The Appraisal integrates a statutory assessment process called Strategic Environmental Assessment (SEA) and incorporates this within a broader context of sustainability focused objectives.
+The Appraisal integrates the statutory assessment process of SEA within a broader context of sustainability focused objectives.

 The Appraisal is, therefore, a process as well as an 'output'.
 For an Appraisal to be effective and really 'add value', it must have the opportunity to inform the Strategy drafting process, i.e. it must influence how a Strategy is created and what the Strategy ultimately says.
-This Report details the process by which this 'influencing' has occurred to date, in the case of the AAP, noting that the Report and its consultation will also form part of this process of informing the AAP.
+Section 3.5 of this Report details the process by which this 'influencing' has occurred to date, in the case of developing both the 2009 Preferred Option and the Pre-Submission Draft AAP and Masterplan, noting that this Report itself, and future consultation on the findings of this Report, will also form part of this process of informing the AAP.

-Figure 3.1 shows how the Sustainability Appraisal links in with the AAP and Masterplan preparation process, and sets out the evidence base used to inform the Sustainability Appraisal and masterplanning process.
+Figure 3.1 shows how the Sustainability Appraisal process has linked in with the AAP and Masterplan preparation process, and sets out the evidence base used to inform the Sustainability Appraisal and masterplanning process.